rpsedlak/zabbix-docker/README.md

 * Run package.sh to create the ZabbixDocker.tar.gz file.
 * Copy the ZabbixDocker.tar.gz file to necessary servers.
 * On the server: tar zxvf ZabbixDocker.tar.gz.
 It is recommended that this is done in it's own directory.
+* Run install.sh.
+Please note that this assumes that the Zabbix agent files are located at /etc/zabbix/zabbix_agentd.d/.
+If this is not the case as in an Ubuntu installation then please add the directory as a parameter to install.sh.
 * Restart the zabbix-agent process.
 * Import the ZabbixDockerTemplate.xml file into Zabbix using the GUI.
 You can do this from your local computer.
-* Please note that if you are running a previous version of this monitoring component then you may have to completely remove the template before reinstalling it.

 ## Files:
 * userparameter_zabbixdocker.conf - Client-side agent parameter definition